-Develop your talents not only to advance your career but also contribute to your personal growth.
+Develop your talent,s not only to advance your career but also to contribute to your personal growth.

 Research on the competencies relevant to your industry and look for professional courses that will give you an edge in the competitive world of work.

-To help you identify your next career step, it is important to know where you currently stand.
+To help you identify your next career step, it is important to know where you are currently standing.
 Talk to your boss or a trusted colleague and try to gauge your current job performance.

-Take note of your accomplishments and identify the perennial setbacks that you encounter to have a clear idea on what your strengths and weaknesses are.
+Take note of your accomplishments and identify the perennial setbacks that you encounter to have a clear idea of what your strengths and weaknesses are.

 Build your network and gain valuable professional connections.
-Cultivate your social circle by joining professional organizations, attending training and seminars, and volunteering in fundraising events.
+Cultivate your social circle by joining professional organizations, attending training and seminars, and volunteering at fundraising events.

 These activities are not only venues to grow your professional network, but also endeavors that will add value to your resume.